striezel/compare-ini/documentation/msys2-build.md

 ### Build tools

-To build the botvinnik from source you need a C++ compiler, CMake, and the Ninja build system.
+To build compare-ini from source you need a C++ compiler, CMake, and the Ninja build system.
+Additionally, the program uses Catch (C++ Automated Test Cases in Headers) to perform some tests.

 It also helps to have Git, a distributed version control system, on your build system to get the latest source code directly from the Git repository.